jagi/meteor-astronomy/README.md

 });
 ```

-We have to name the module - `Methods` in our example.
+We have to name the module.
+In our example it's `Methods`.

 Next thing we do is hooking into schema initialization process.
 We create private `this._methods` object and add methods from schema definition that user has provided.

-In fact almost every Astronomy feature had been written as a module.
+As you can see `initSchema` function is called in the context of the current class schema (in other words `this` is class schema).

 ## Contribution